thambithurai11/order-manager/README.md

 - Docker

 ## :memo: Running the application locally
-- Option 1:
+### Option 1:
-  - One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE.
+  - One way is to execute the main method in the com.vodafoneziggo.ordermanager.OrderManagerApplication class from your IDE.
-- Option 2: Maven way of running
+### Option 2: Maven way of running
-  - after checkout project open command prompt(cmd) or terminal
+  - After checkout project open command prompt(cmd) or terminal
-  - navigate to the project folder
+  - Navigate to the project folder
-  - run command `mvn clean install`
+  - Run command `mvn clean install`
-  - once its successfully build run command `mvn spring-boot: run`
+  - Once the build is successful, then run command `mvn spring-boot: run`

-Now application is up and running on http://localhost:8080/
+Now application is up and running on http://localhost:8080/v1/orders

 ## :memo: Deploying the application In Docker
 - Checkout / Download the code from git repo()